represent

 用法筆記

-4. to formally express a concern, opinion, or complaint to someone in authority on
+4. to formally express a concern, opinion, or complaint to someone in authority, es

 釋義

-to formally express a concern, opinion, or complaint to someone in authority on behalf of yourself or others
+to formally express a concern, opinion, or complaint to someone in authority, especially when seeking a change or response

 例句

-The residents represented their safety concerns to the town council members.
+The residents represented their concerns about the new highway to the mayor.

 同義詞